resurrecting-open-source-projects/scrot/README.md

 $ make distclean
 ```

-You can return to a pristine source tree after running `make distclean`, or
+You can return to a pristine source tree before running `./configure`:
-before running `./configure`:
 ```
 $ ./autogen.sh clean
 ```